vippsas/vipps-developers/faqs/common-errors-faq.md

   [partner keys](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner/partner-keys),
   but does not send the required `Merchant-Serial-Number` header.

-Note that there _is no MSN_ in the error message in the example above.
-That means it's missing from the request.
+If the error message is `Invalid MSN: .
+This MSN is not valid for the provided supermerchant id.`, with no MSN specified, it means that the `Merchant-Serial-Number` is missing in the request header.